sebranchett/old-TUDlife/_posts/2018-12-06-Micro-Sabbatical-eWaterCylce-2.markdown

 ![TU Delft light bulb]({{ "/assets/2018-12-10-TU-Delft-light-bulb.jpg" | absolute_url }})

+I shall be using these insights to guide my work within the ICT-Innovation department and to feed our conversations with the Shared Service Center.

 # What next?
 From 1st April 2019 I’ll be moving on to my next micro-sabbatical at the Chemical Engineering department of the Applied Sciences faculty.
 There I shall be installing molecular simulation software on a computer cluster and getting it up and running.

+My ambition is to cover all 8 faculties of the TU Delft within 4 years.
 In October 2019 I shall be available for the next micro-sabbatical.
-My ambition is to cover all 8 faculties of the TU Delft within 4 years.
 If you have any suggestions, please do not hesitate to get in touch.

 # About the Author
 Susan Branchett is Expert Research Data Innovation in the ICT-Innovation department of the TU Delft.
 She has a Ph.D. in physics and many years’ experience in software development and IT.